- While the character creator at the beginning can be rather unnerving, there are a few moments that lighten it up:

 - The fact that Hathys are Support Party Members whose attacks can be dodged without moving at all, making this a Zero-Effort Boss.

-- If you fail the puzzle to rearrange Bloxer, he'll complain about having an incorrect body part where his head should be.
-If you put the head in the correct spot and botch the legs/abs, he has a unique line:ARRGH!!
+- If you fail the puzzle to rearrange a Bloxer, they'll complain about having an incorrect body part position.
+If you put the head in the correct spot and botch the legs/abs, the Bloxer will say this.ARRGH!!
 NO!!
 MY FACE IS MY FACE!!
 Wait...

 - The entire "Create A Machine to Thrash Your Own Ass" sequence.